krmannix/downcloud/README.md

 	* ~~Runner chooses which playlist~~
 		* ~~Download playlist to current place this is run~~
 		* OR
-		* Chooses file location to download playlist to
 			* Can choose whether to download each artist in different folder
 			* Can choose whether to download each playlist in seperate folder
 			* Must check that this file location is valid